unrealgt/unrealgt.github.io/content/basics/generating-the-first-images.md

 **ULTimedCaptureTrigger**

 This component is responsible for triggering Data generation.
-Generator Components that should be triggered by this component, must be added to the TriggerComponents Array.
+Generators that should be triggered by this component, must be added to the Data Generators Array.
+Here we add our image generator to the Array.

 {{< figure src="../images/timed_capture_properties.png" class="captionleft" height="300">}}

-In this case the generation is triggered at a fixed time interval which can be modified by changing the Frame Rate parameter `1/framerate = time between images in seconds`.
+Generation is triggered at a fixed time interval which can be modified by changing the Frame Rate parameter `1/framerate = time between images in seconds`.
-Be careful with high frame rates or the TriggerEveryFrame options as those will heavily degrade performance.
+Be careful with high frame rates as those will heavily degrade performance.

 **ULCameraMovement (optional)**